multiversx/mx-specs/sc-meta-transactions.md

 The above-mentioned use cases are just a few examples where meta-transactions are needed by removing the friction for users.
 It is up to developers to integrate this type of transactions and experiment the best onboarding experiences and different other approaches.

 ## Flow example
-* Alice wants to send some stablecoins directly to Bob: $10 as USDt.
+* Alice wants to send some stablecoins directly to Bob: $10 as USDT.
 They both have accounts on MultiversX blockchain but Alice does not have eGold.
 She has only USDT in the form of stablecoins.

 * Alice opens the wallet and signs a message that she wants to send $10 to Bob, but without any fee, because the fee will be supported by a relayer.